As an Amazon Associate we earn from qualifying purchases.

 About the Author

-Scott lives with his husband of 25 years in a leafy Sacramento, California suburb, in a little yellow house with a brick fireplace and a couple pink flamingoes out front.
+Scott lives with his husband of more than 30 years in a leafy Sacramento, California suburb, in a little yellow house with a brick fireplace and a couple pink flamingoes out front.
 He has always inhabited the space between the here and now and the what could be.
 Indoctrinated into fantasy and sci fi by his mother at the tender age of nine, he devoured her library.
 But as he grew up and read the golden age classics and more modern works as well, he began to wonder where all the people like him were.

 After he came out at twenty three, he decided that it was time to create the kinds of stories he couldn’t find at Waldenbooks.
 If there weren’t many gay characters in his favorite genres, he would reimagine them himself, populating them with a diverse universe of characters.
 He would subvert them and remake them to his own ends.
 And if he was lucky enough, someone else would want to read the things he wrote.